feijaocosta/youtube-new-generation/readme.txt

 Select Browser Key option.
 For your security, insert a list of urls that can use your Key.
 With this, if anybody try use your key on different URL get a error.
 Click on create, copy the API Key code showed and paste on Google API Key field, on wordpress admin.

+You can see this steps on a video tutorial, on this link: http://dev.feijaocosta.com.br/tutoriais/como-criar-uma-chave-publica-de-acesso-a-api-do-youtube/

 If you have any trouble with this process, access our site and write a commentary on plugin page: http://dev.feijaocosta.com.br/youtube-new-generation

 == Frequently Asked Questions ==